-It’s a charming scene to visualize – Parisians boarding the Vincennes railway to spend the day, picnic basket in hand, in the leafy Bois de Vincennes, newly ordered into existence by Napoleon III as a place of recreation for the working class inhabitants of the XIIth arrondissement.
-The Bois remains today as Paris’ largest, public park.
+FRANCE Paris – It’s a charming scene to visualize – Parisians boarding the Vincennes railway to spend the day, picnic basket in hand, in the leafy Bois de Vincennes.
+Ordered into existence by Napoleon III as a place of recreation for the working class inhabitants of the XIIth arrondissement, the Bois remains today as Paris’ largest, public park.

 The Vincennes railway ran its Bastille–Varenne-Saint-Maur route for over 100 years; in 1969, with the RER integrated into the line, the line was abandoned.
 Weed infestation had its way; junk was dumped along its route.
 Meanwhile, large sections of the XIIth arrondissement had also gone seedy.
 By 1980, it was apparent that something had to be done, not just with the abandoned rail line but with its surrounding neighborhood as well.

 Improvement needed throughout the arrondissement …

 Most dramatic among the improvements was the demolishing of the Bastille rail station in 1984 to make way for construction of Opéra Bastille.
 Then came a plan to turn the entire Vincennes rail bed into a landscaped pathway.
 Along its three-mile route, four empty or badly used scraps of the arrondissement were incorporated into the design as garden milestones.